 This time, we’ve selected some of the more creative approaches to come from the world of academia.

 They’re largely techniques developed for specific ‘niche’ datasets, so they don’t translate well to other use cases.
 But they’re all interesting in their own right.
 Let’s take a closer look.

 This approach moves away from representing networks in a force-directed layout, instead showing nodes and links displayed across a series of time rings.
-In this way, the temporal element of the data is brought into the foreground, and users understand the data’s evolution by shape, rather than by animation, highlighting or another method.
+In this way, the time-based element of the data is brought into the foreground, and users understand the data’s evolution by shape, rather than by animation, highlighting or another method.

-Our view: it’s definitely unique, but probably not sufficiently intuitive for most users.
+It’s definitely unique, but probably not sufficiently intuitive for most users.

 This approach overlays incremental network charts so the user can observe differences with each layer.
-It removes some of the challenges of other time slice approaches, but get’s very complex quite quickly.
+It removes some of the challenges of other time slice approaches, but gets very complex quite quickly.

 You’re probably aware of how a matrix can be used to represent a network: nodes along the X&Y axis, with the corresponding cell filled if a relationship is present.
 This approach generates multiple matrices for comparison.
-We’re not convinced it’s much simpler than other approaches, and adds further complication by removing the intuitive node-link model.
+We’re not convinced it’s much simpler than other approaches and adds further complication by removing the intuitive node-link model.

 If you can’t find a single perfect approach that works for you, combine several!
-The only problem with this is the audiences attention is being split between four / five different charts.
+The only problem with this is the audience’s attention is being split between four / five different charts.
 That’s a lot of information coming from a lot of different angles.